jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 However, with sampling profiling like done with `AsyncGetCallTrace`, if we want to resolve the last frame with debug information, we need to look for nearby safepoints.
 And this is exactly what JVM is doing when the actual Program Counter (PC) is not exactly on a safepoint.

-To demonstrate this beahvior let's take a contrive example:
+To demonstrate this behavior let's take a contrive example:

 ```java
 L117 public static int noLoopBench(int idx) {